Isle of Wight Guru

 This is particularly worthwhile if you can arrive at 10am.
 In our house, getting out at that time requires similar skills to those used by a sheepdog.

 The reason for this rebellious avoidance of the suggested route is that some of the longest queues are found at the toboggan run.
 On a sunny day in school holidays, you will sometimes wait for half an hour.
-If one parent wants to go on the toboggan run with two children then they will usually let one of the children wait at the front of the queue.
-Mrs Guru "doesn't go fast enough" apparently, so I get to go on twice.
+If one parent wants to go on the toboggan run with two children then they will usually let one of the children wait at the front of the queue (children need to be under seven to go with an adult).

 If you turn up at 10am, you will find there is a much smaller queue for the toboggan run.